Adelb09/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias : This script creates an alias for the ls command that executes the rm * command, using a two-line script that follows the requirements of the project.
+0-alias : This script creates an alias for the ls command that executes the rm * command, using a two-line script that follows the requirements of t11;rgb:0000/0000/0000he project.
 1-hello_you : This script prints 'hello user', where user is the current Linux user.
 2-path : This script adds /action to the PATH, making it the last directory the shell looks into when looking for a program.
 3-paths : This script counts the number of directories in the PATH environment variable.
 It uses the `echo` command to print the PATH, the `tr` command to replace each colon with a newline character, and the `wc` command to count the number of lines.
 The result is the number of directories in the PATH.